cloakware-ctf/rhme3-writeups/full_compromise/notes.md

 r28+256*r29
 r30+256*r31

+## Sigint
+	* Attaching the logic analyser to A[0..5] didn't pick up anything.
+	* Reading RX and TX got the obvious comms
+	* on D7 see a clear signal

+### D7
+Signal detected between "test\n" and "Test done\n" Difference signal detected between "risc\n" and "Test done\n"

+However, what they mean is non-obvious, more reversing time...

 ## Write Up
 The code is obviously loaded with FI detection and RNG pinning detection.
 More than that, it regularly detects if the RNG is meaningfully biased.
 There's a lot of busy work and a lot of delay in that.